-As of December 31, 2021, we were not subject to any market or interest rate risk.
-Following the consummation of our initial public offering, the net proceeds of our initial public offering, including amounts in the trust account, have been invested in U.S. government treasury bills, notes or bonds with a maturity of 185 days or less or in certain money market funds that invest solely in U.S. treasuries.
-Due to the short-term nature of these investments, we believe there will be no associated material exposure to interest rate risk.
+As of December 31, 2022, we were not subject to any market or interest rate risk.
+Following the consummation of our initial public offering, and prior to June 2022, at which time the assets in the trust account were liquidated to thereafter be held in cash (as described previously in this report), the net proceeds of our initial public offering, including amounts in the trust account, were invested in U.S. government treasury bills, notes or bonds with a maturity of 185 days or less or in certain money market funds that invest solely in U.S. treasuries.
+Due to the short-term nature of these investments, there was no associated material exposure to interest rate risk.

 Item 8.
-Financial Statements and Supplementary Data.
+Consolidated Financial Statements and Supplementary Data.